-All the experts were saying, “If you want to be successful online, you have to create lots of content for your subscribers.”
+You’ll often hear brand and marketing experts saying, “If you want to be successful online, you have to create lots of content for your subscribers.”

-And that’s exactly what I was doing.
-If there’s one thing I’d learned from growing my business up to that point, it was that frequent communication with my subscribers was critical.
-But when you’re working a full-time job, creating content on a consistent basis is really tough.
-(Maybe you can relate.)
+If there’s one thing you’ll learn from growing a business from the ground up is that frequent communication with your subscribers is critical.
+But if you’re working a full-time job or have other things going on in your life, creating content on a consistent basis is really tough.

 This post will show you an email strategy that will allow you to keep in close touch with your subscribers while spending less time creating content than you might think.